SOCIAL MEDIA

 Powers: Exorcism, Healing, Lust, Money, Prosperity, Protection, Travel

 Magical Uses and History: Mint is a general term used to refer to several different plants within the same family.
-However, for this article, I am referring to those which belong to the genus Mentha which includes spearmint, peppermint, and watermint.
+However, for this article, I am referring to those that belong to the genus Mentha which includes spearmint, peppermint, and watermint.
 While each holds slightly different magical properties, as a whole they share many common traits.

 The genus Mentha gets its name from the Greek Mintha or Minthe, the nymph who attempted to seduce Hades.
 According to Oppian, "Mint (Mintha), men say, was once a maid beneath the earth, a Nymphe of Kokytos (Cocytus), and she lay in the bed of Aidoneus [Hades]; but when he kidnapped the maid Persephone from the Aitnaian hill [Mount Etna in Sicily], then she complained loudly with overweening words and raved foolishly for jealousy, and Demeter in anger trampled upon her with her feet and destroyed her.
 For she had said that she was nobler of form and more excellent in beauty than dark-eyed Persephone and she boasted that Aidoneus would return to her and banish the other from his halls: such infatuation leapt upon her tongue.
 And from the earth spray the weak herb that bears her name."
 Because of this, mint became strongly associated with Hades and was used in funerary rites, partly to cover up the smell of a body and partly to connect with the Underworld as an ingredient of an entheogenic drink made from mint and fermented barley.
 This, however, also associated mint with love and lust as Mintha(e) lusted after Hades.
 When Hades was unable to reverse the spell cast by Persephone, Hades made her smell sweet and fresh so that any time a man tread upon her, the air would be filled with her sweet aroma.
 As such, mint is often used in love spells.
 In Greece, soldiers were warned not to wear crowns of mint lest it increase lust while those not serving often wore it as a good luck charm for their relationship.
 Culpepper even noted mint's potent ability to increase "bodily lust."

 In Rome, however, Pliny argued that mint was "contrary to procreation" and therefore should not be used by those seeking children.
 However, Pliny suggested that mint, with its strong aroma, was perfect for enhancing one's memory and refreshing the body.
-Crowns of mint were used to increase memory, soothe headaches, whitten teeth, and in baths to wash away impurities.
+Crowns of mint were used to increase memory, soothe headaches, whiten teeth, and in baths to wash away impurities.
 Across Europe and the Middle East, mint was used to remove negative energies, keep away pests and pestilence, and mixed with marjoram and rosemary to asperge sacred space.
 Keep mint on your altar to invite helpful spirits and drive away negative ones, rub on your body to protect your person, keep in your shoes to protect you during travel, or use in floor washes to cleanse your home.

 Due to its prolific nature, mint is also strongly associated with abundance.
 Its bright green leaves resemble money and can be placed in a wallet, purse, or cash register to bring abundance to one's life or used in prosperity sachets and spells to invite money.